New Jersey Employment Attorneys

 Federal, state and local laws provide protections against discrimination, hostile work environments, unequal pay, and many other types of harm.

-The different types of unlawful discrimination against workers can include discrimination based on gender, age, race or national origin, sexual orientation, or physical or mental disability.
+The different types of unlawful discrimination against workers can include discrimination based on different characteristics, including but not limited to: gender, age, race or national origin, sexual orientation, religion, or physical or mental disability.
 Employers can also discriminate against their employees through retaliation after a complaint is made.

 Hostile work environments, retaliation and other forms of discrimination may affect one’s ability to be productive while completing their job.
-Not all negative work environments are not considered illegal.
+However, not all negative work environments are considered illegal.
 An experienced employment law attorney can help you determine when you might have a valid claim against an employer.

 The lawyers of Console Mattiacci Law, LLC have been recognized for their dedication to helping New Jersey clients receive compensation for wrongfully denied back and future pay, mental anguish, liquidated damages, punitive damages and attorneys’ fees and costs for nearly three decades.